TVS Jupiter: Special Edition

 TVS has successfully launched many models, such as the TVS Jupiter ZX, TVS Jupiter Classic, and the most recent TVS Jupiter Grande.

-TVS Jupiter 110 (2024)
+Jupiter 110 (2024)

-The 2024 model of the TVS Jupiter 110 was launched with a redesigned exterior, a new look was introduced, and an updated 113.3cc engine that produces 7.9 bhp and up to 9.8 Nm of torque with the iGO assist feature.
-Notable features of the 2024 Jupiter 110 include LED lighting, a digital console, and SmartXconnect technology, which enables Bluetooth navigation and notifications.
+The 2024 model of the TVS Jupiter 110 was launched with a redesigned exterior, a new look was introduced, and an updated 113.3 cc engine that produces 7.9 bhp and up to 9.8 Nm of torque with the iGO assist feature.
+Notable features of the 2024 Jupiter 110 include LED lighting, a digital console, and SmartXonnect technology, which enables Bluetooth navigation and notifications.
 Practical elements include a front-mounted fuel cap, a USB charging port, and an expanded 30-litre under-seat storage.
-The updated chassis, adapted from the TVS Jupiter 125, supports 12-inch wheels and a floorboard-mounted fuel tank, enhancing stability and ride quality.
+The updated chassis, adapted from the TVS Jupiter 125, supports 12-inch wheels and a floorboard-mounted fuel tank, improving stability and ride quality.

+Awards

+In 2014, the NDTV Car & Bike Awards named the TVS Jupiter the Scooter of the Year.
+The TVS Jupiter also won awards from BBC Top Gear India and Bike India, which named it the Scooter of the Year, making it the most awarded scooter in India.
+It also won the award for Excellence in Branding & Marketing at the 5th CMO Asia Awards by World Brand Congress.
+TVS reached 500,000 scooters on the road in 18 months, which is a record in the Indian two-wheeler industry.